Fukushima Now: 12 Years after the Nuclear Disaster

 *Please note that this article contains affiliate links.

 The best way to learn about the current situation in Fukushima is to go there.
 I also share here that there is a good Fukushima day-trip tour from Tokyo.
-This Fukushima Day Trip Tour is highly recommended to join when you come to Japan.
+Although this tour is no longer available, you can take the Fukushima Daiichi Nuclear Power Plant Visit 2-Day Tour from Tokyo.
+Check out the details from the following link!

 ▽This is the review of the recommended day-trip tour to Fukushima!▽